Preparation and planning

 - unstable or deteriorating long term health condition

-- on certain disease registers, for example: palliative care, dementia, mental health or learning disability, and
+- on certain disease registers, for example: palliative care, dementia, mental health or learning disability

 - requiring a polypharmacy review